kubernetes-sigs/cluster-api/docs/book/src/developer/core/logging.md

   creates a MachineSet.
 - Other Key value pairs.

+Notably, over time in CAPI we are also standardizing usage of other key value pairs to improve consistency when reading logs, e.g.
+- key `reason` MUST be used when adding details about WHY a change happened.
+- key `diff` MUST be used when documenting the diff in an object that either lead to a change, or that is resulting from a change.

 ## Log Messages

 - A Message MUST always start with a capital letter.